 We want to make sure our work is really targeted according to need so we work with areas that meet these criteria:

 - Low levels of participation in Higher Education overall

 - A ‘gap’ in higher education participation – i.e. participation in higher education is lower than would be expected given GCSE attainment levels.

 We are working closely with schools, colleges, community groups, local councils and other stakeholders to deliver inspirational and informative activities and events.
 Some of our staff are based in schools to deliver support on the ground.
 Visit our news section to get a flavour of some recent events or visit Our Partners to see the specific projects that they are involved with.

 Is Study Higher free?

 Study Higher's funding comes from the Government.
-We distribute the money across our partner Higher Education providers to support you through projects.
-The funding is part of the National Collaborative Outreach Programme (NCOP) which aims to promote social mobility by encouraging access to higher education for young people from disadvantaged backgrounds.
+We distribute the money across our partner Higher Education providers to offer support through projects.
+The funding is part of the National Collaborative Outreach Programme (NCOP) which aims to promote social mobility by encouraging access to higher education for young people from diverse backgrounds.

 Your school might already be involved by having a member of our staff linked to your school - check out this list here.

 We’ve invited schools and colleges in the region to take part in the Study Higher programme, being selected according to the number of pupils they have that reside in the target postcodes.

 Schools with a high percentage of target pupils are eligible for our extensive programme of activity - which includes support from one of our Higher Education Liaison Officers (HELOs) - to ensure the school is aware of outreach opportunities available and that activity is tailored to meet the needs of both the school and pupils.